Antigravity Track

 Best Practices

 Antigravity amplifies your engineering — but it amplifies bad habits as well as good ones.
 These practices come from real usage patterns: what produces clean, reviewable, shippable code versus what produces a mess you spend hours unwinding.
+This module covers production patterns, cost management, agent design principles, error handling, monitoring, and security in depth.

 The quality of the agent's output is directly proportional to the quality of your task description.
 Vague tasks produce vague solutions.
 Specific tasks — with file names, function names, expected behaviour — produce targeted, correct changes.